 ONGOING SCENE STUDY

-We believe that constant practice breeds confidence and expertise, which result in greater success in the audition room, on stage, and on set.
-Therefore, the Scene Study classes are offered on a constant, year-long schedule.
 Once an actor is enrolled they may renew their spot as long as they wish.
-Cycles are four weeks long.
+Cycles are four to six weeks long, plus an additional hold date.
 All of our teachers have prescriptive methods to get to the heart of what each actor needs to tackle practical challenges in their work, and to discover new techniques to grow in their craft.
-Find out more about each individual class below.

-$295 per 4-week cycle
+$298 per 4-week cycle

 Class times listed in EST:

-Tuesdays 12:30pm to 4:15pm
+Tuesdays 1pm to 4:30pm

-Tuesdays 6pm to 9:45pm
+Tuesdays 6pm to 9:30pm

 Next Cycle:

-February 9th
+April 9th

-February 9th
+April 9th

 About the Class:

-Scott Freeman has been dedicated to training actors for three decades.
+Scott Freeman has been dedicated to training actors for over three decades.
 In that time, he has developed a practical, prescriptive method for getting to the heart of what each actor needs.
-His classes are for actors with substantial training and practice.
+His master classes are for actors with substantial training and practice.
 Acting exercises at the beginning of class are designed to augment the work being done in class.

 Actors are assigned scenes to perform with scene partners.
 This material is from produced plays, screenplays and television scripts.
 As the actor progresses in the class, there is increased collaboration in choosing material.
 Time is always set aside in each class, if necessary, for monologue work and/or upcoming audition material.

 While the class work concentrates on process, there is an equal focus on the practical aspects of the career.
 This influences the material chosen and emphasis of each actor's growth.

-$295 per 4-week cycle
+$450 per 6-week cycle

 Class times listed in EST: